MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/validating-windows-drivers.md

 ### Expected Behavior - Telemetry Mode

-During initial stages of driver bring-up, the **recommended behavior** for these checks is **telemetry mode**.This is the default behavior and will provide a way for developers to view all violations without a bugcheck disrupting progress.
+During initial stages of driver bring-up, the **recommended behavior** for these checks is **telemetry mode**.
+This is the default behavior and will provide a way for developers to view all violations without a bugcheck disrupting progress.

 It is recommended that DV driver isolation checks are enabled using the syntax specified in the section above with a kernel debugger attached.  **After a reboot has enabled the DV settings, you will be able to see violations in the kernel debugger output**.